 Website testing jobs pay a bit more than surveys and can be much more rewarding.
-Really not a job but a side hustle.
+Really not a job but a side hustle where you can earn some extra spending money..

 Testing sites get paid by website owners, app developers, and others to improve their products via user testing.
-You get paid to be a tester and give feedback on their websites and apps.
+You get paid to test websites for these clients and give feedback on their websites and apps.

 Many people find app and website testing jobs more interesting than surveys for example.
 You get to give feedback and test functionality of a website.